olc-digital/amanda-brookfield/src/pages/blog/2014-10-19-creative-frictions.md

 Never have I written more efficiently than when my two sons were at nursery school.
 I had a measly two hours at my desk a day  - TWO HOURS! - and boy did I throw myself into them.
 I produced a book a year for seven years, much to the delight of my then publishers  My writing may have lacked a certain depth and not been as polished, but the time-friction definitely made me productive.

 Since those days, I have learnt to relish the luxury of more time rather than being defeated by it, but different frictions have exerted their power instead.
-Things like, Indecision, Dread, Indolence, Perfectionism, Fear of Failure...it is in fighting these that the alchemy of creativity has managed to assert itself to produce eight more novels.
+Things like, Indecision, Dread, Indolence, Perfectionism, Fear of Failur... t is in fighting these that the alchemy of creativity has managed to assert itself to produce eight more novels.

 But now (with novel 16) a new friction has come into play, the most 'creative' yet.
 It's called RSI.
 Thanks to so many hours at my desk this year, chiselling at the coal-face of my manuscript, my right shoulder has decided to adopt a position which, inconveniently, fires shooting pains down my right arm.
 Horrible!
 Infuriating.
 Painful.
 I am writing this slowly, with breaks every couple of minutes to twiddle my wrists and windmill my arms.
 I am having hours of weekly physio.
 I am booked to see a Shoulder Specialist.
 There is talk of injections.
 Aaaaaaaaaaaaaaaagh.